MatiGrinberg/Equity_Prediction/Latest_Results.md

 ## IRs vs SPX

-The explanation of what each of these strategies means was already provided in the previous ReadMe file.
+The explanation of what each of these strategies mean was already provided in the previous ReadMe file.
 Now, I've decided to display all results.
 You can observe that in all cases, I achieved a high IR versus SPX.
 All IRs in this document are annualized.

 | Strategy             | Value  |
 |----------------------|--------|